- Dr Isabelle Darmon

 I am a member of the Food Researchers In EDinburgh network (FRIED)!
 See here for more.

-(2018) 'Habits and orders of everyday life: commensal adjustment in Anglo-French couples' (with Alan Warde), British Journal of Sociology [accepted]
+(2018) 'Habits and orders of everyday life: commensal adjustment in Anglo-French couples' (with Alan Warde), British Journal of Sociology [online first]

 (2017) 'Theatrical Dialogue in Teaching the Classics'.
 Editors’ Introduction (with Carlos Frade).
 Special issue Weber/Simmel antagonisms: imagined dialogues.
 Journal of Classical Sociology 17(2), 77-86.

 (2016) 'Senses and sensibilities: stabilising and changing tastes in cross-national couples' (with Alan Warde), Food, Culture & Society 19(4), 705-722.